Main output matrices

 ...

-• Geodesic distance connectome: anat/surfaces/geo_dist
+• Geodesic distance connectome: dist

-• Microstructural profile connectome: anat/surfaces/micro_profiles
+• Microstructural profile connectome: mpc/<acquisition>

 • Structural connectome (DWI): dwi/connectomes

-• Functional connectome (rsfMRI): func/surfaces
+• Functional connectome (fMRI): func/<acquisition>/surf

 The structure of the subject HC001 directories is shown below: